FranciscaMasombo/FranciscaMasombo/README.md

 Talk to me about:
 My Name is Fran I am a Frontend/ Test Engineer.
-I am from Ireland and currently working at Errigal Inc.
+I am from Ireland and currently working at Kargo.

 ## ⚡ Technologies (Always Learning)
 - Front-end development using **HTML, JavaScript, TypeScript, CSS, Sass, Bootstrap, Angular**.